 notify your UPS sales contact and request relief.

-The rates for UPS® Ground, UPS Air and International services will increase an average net 4.9%.
+The rates for UPS® Ground, UPS Air, and international services will increase by an average net of 4.9%.
 The following are examples of some of the most often used accessorial charges and their increases.